viCracker/Python-for-Hackers/README.md

 # Overview
-Contains all python files I created when learning python as a HACKER
+Contains 21+ days of python files I created when learning python as a HACKER